solislemuslab/bioklustering/readme.md

 ```

 **Note:** We recommend you use Google Chrome to render the website because different browsers might result in different interface and functionality

+### File Structure
+The following describes some directory structures:
+* media
+    * This directory contains 4 folders and they are for:
+        * images: plots generated after making predition
+        * models/images: plots shown in description
+        * resultfiles: csv and txt files generated after making predition
+        * userfiles: fasta and csv files uploaded by users
+    * The naming of files is userId + filename, e.g. if the userId is 6 you may see 6results.zip, 6params.txt in above folders
+    * Note: don't modify files under this directory

+* mlmodel/parser
+    * Scripts that are used to run the prediction.
+They are modified to accommodate with the website.
+The original scripts can be found [here](#https://github.com/solislemuslab/bioklustering/tree/master/manuscript/scripts).
+        * kmeans
+        * GMM
+        * spectralClustering
+    * helpers is used to accommodate updates like saving plots and parameters for the website.

 # Contributions